ryaniftron/clearview_interface_public/src/cvesp32/docs/cv_api.md

 ## Combined Requests

 There is a desire to have combined reports that when requesting a combined report, multiple values are returned back.
 Information would be added here.
+For example, status_static, status_variable, and lock format all could return multiple keys of information with one key request.
+This would save data and also multiple serial reads for lock status.